|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 atomic physics, theory of relativity, quantum physics

 In the middle of the 18th century, the development of mechanics was seemingly completed.
 Fundamental physics focused on the study of other physical phenomena - thermal and especially electrical and magnetic.

 Electricity and magnetism

-In 1789, in his well-known experiments with frog legs, Galvani observed muscle contraction when touching an iron railing - indirectly observing the biological effects of discharging electric charges, ie electric current (at that time there was still a distinction between "galvanic" and frictional electricity) .
-In 1799 A. Volta first designed a source of "galvanic current" - an electrochemical Volt cell ; this current has been shown to be of the same nature as the "discharge current" generated for a short time by the conductive connection of electrostatically oppositely charged bodies.
-Electrochemical sources - Volt cells assembled into batteries - made it possible to study the continuous passage of an electric current through a conductor , to assemble the firstelectrical circuits .
+In 1789, in his well-known experiments with frog legs, Galvani observed muscle contraction when touching an iron railing - indirectly observing the biological effects of discharging electric charges, ie electric current (at that time there was still a distinction between "galvanic" and frictional electricity).
+In 1799 A. Volta first designed a source of "galvanic current" - an electrochemical Volt cell; this current has been shown to be of the same nature as the "discharge current" generated for a short time by the conductive connection of electrostatically oppositely charged bodies.
+Electrochemical sources - Volt cells assembled into batteries - made it possible to study the continuous passage of an electric current through a conductors, to assemble the first electrical circuits.

 The speed of light

-Note: The specific numerical value of the speed of light c is not exceptional, it is basically given by units selected for length [m] and time [s].
-In §1.6 and many other places in our explanation of the theory of relativity and gravity, we will often use a set of units in which the speed of light is c = 1.
+Note: The specific numerical value of the speed of light c is by no means exceptional, it is basically given by units selected for length [m] and time [s].
+In §1.6 and many other places in our explanation of the theory of relativity and gravity, we will often use a system of units in which the speed of light is c = 1.

 The theoretical result of electrodynamics and the special theory of relativity, that the velocity of photons in a vacuum is exactly equal to c , holds for a plane unlimited wavefront of electromagnetic radiation.
 However, if the radiation beam is narrowed in the transverse direction (the wavefront is spatially limited), quantum uncertainty relations begin to apply, leading, among other things, to fluctuations in the velocity of photons in vacuum (these subtle differences are difficult to measure) .